warmcat/lws-esp32-factory/README.md

 This image is designed to look after "generic device configuration"... it means:

- - Automated generation of 2048-bit selfsigned certs
+ - Automated generation of 2048-bit selfsigned certs on the device at first boot

  - Selecting up to 4 APs the device can connect to along with necessary passphrases

  - Updating the user application OTA

+ - Automated Let's Encrypt certificate acquisition (requires external :443 forwarded to the device :443)

 Your actual "OTA" application is something completely different, and has its own 2.9MB flash area.
 This -factory app is designed to take care of all common setup stuff and